Activities beyond Politics

-He formed J P Vichar Manch for propagation of ideas of Late Loknayak Jai Prakash Narayan in 1984 and ethics behind JP lead 1974 student movement.
-This organization is credited with the installation of life size bronze statue of JP at income tax roundabout at Patna, where JP suffered fatal lathi blow on November 4, 1974 when he was proceeding towards Patna Secretariat leading a massive rally of youths and students during famous Bihar Students.
-Movement.
+He formed J P Vichar Manch for propagation of ideas of Late Loknayak Jai Prakash Narayan in 1984.
+This organization is credited with the installation of life size bronze statue of JP at income tax roundabout at Patna, where JP suffered fatal lathi blow on November 4, 1974 when he was proceeding towards Patna Secretariat leading a massive rally of youths and students during famous Bihar Students` Movement.
 Another life size bronze statue of Loknayak Jai Prakash Narayan was installed in the premises of Parliament opposite gate no. 1 at his initiative as General Secretary of J P Vichar Manch.
 The statue was donated by the J P Vichar Manch with public contribution and was casted according to the specifications of the Parliament Committee by the sculptor suggested by it.

 In 1985, after debacle of the opposition parties in Bihar assembly polls, the then veteran socialist leader and former chief minister Shri Karpoori Thakur formed a seven member committee to look into the electoral malpractices and suggest appropriate electoral reform measures.
 He was nominated a member of the committee and played pivotal role in preparing the report and finalizing the recommendations along with Late Mr. P K Sinha and other associates.
 Latter on he worked as member of two special committees notified by the Dept. of Mines, Govt. of India.
 When Sadhvi Uma Bharti was the minister of this department.
 The objectives of these two committees were to make suggestion about sharing of benefit of mineral extraction among the local dwellers and to check the pollution hazards amenity from mines and other associated activities and to suggest ways and means to check it to ensure clean production and share the burden of peoples agonise breading out of it.